UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 - Merge sort has the same best, average, and worst case complexity so is very predictable.
 - Merge sort has higher overheads due to all those recursive function calls.
 - As a result, we know that merge sort will eventually beat insertion sort as long as $n$ becomes large enough, but insertion sort may provide better performance for small lists.
     - Another popular algorithm is _quicksort_, which has $O(n log(n))$ behaviour in the average case (and is usually faster than merge sort), but $O(n^2)$ behaviour in the worst case.
-Selecting algorithms the best algorithms is not always obvious!
+Selecting the best algorithms is not always obvious!

 ## The Complexity of a Problem: Matrix Multiplication

  As well as analysing the performance of a specific algorithm, one can look at the inherent complexity of a problem itself: with what asymptotic behaviour is it _possible_ to solve a problem?
 When discussing the instrinsic complexity of a problem, the complexity of best solution we have provides an upper bound since we know we can do it _at least that well_, although we don't know if we could do better.
 Getting more precise knowledge of the inherent complexity of many problems is an active area of research.
 (And if you can solve the $P=NP$ problem [you get $1,000,000!](https://en.wikipedia.org/wiki/Millennium_Prize_Problems))

  Let's take as an example the problem of matrix multiplication, an extremely common operation in scientific computing.
 What is the complexity of matrix multiplication?
-What algorithms are available to us and how to they get used in practice?
+What algorithms are available to us and how do they get used in practice?

 ### The Na&iuml;ve Algorithm